LayeredStudio/whoiser/README.md

 > - ESM only
 > - removed `whoiser()` method, use individual `whoisDomain`, `whoisTld`, `whoisIp`, `whoisAsn`
 > - removed `allTlds()`
+>
+> Until v2 dev is complete, install latest v1.
+The docs below are for v1

 ### Highlights
 * Returns WHOIS info for any internet address